nesi/puppet-rrd/README.markdown

 include rrd::cache
 ```

-## Detailed install of the RRD cache daemon
+## Customised install of the RRD cache daemon

 The `rrd::cache` class has the following parameters: